Serpil İskenderoğlu: International

 She was the member of the national team that won the silver medal at the 2009 Mediterranean Games in Pescara, Italy.

 İskenderoğlu became the second most scorer player with 45 goals in six matches at the Group 4 2012 European Women's Handball Championship qualification.

+In 2017, she won the silver medal with the national team at the Islamic Solidarity Games in Baku, Azerbaycan.